nikoloza/articles/devtools/how-to-debug-remote-ios-device-using-chrome-devtools.md

 - etc...

 **Note:**
-due the error that chrome does not allow opening the `chrome-devtools://` url from DOM, you may need to navigate there by clicking on `Open in new tab` or copy the given url and paste it to your address bar.
+due the error that Chrome does not allow opening the `chrome-devtools://` url from DOM, you may need to navigate there by clicking on `Open in new tab` or copy the given url and paste it to your address bar.